ppy/osu-wiki/wiki/Tournaments/OZT/2018/en.md

 - When registering, be aware that there must be at least 6 players, with 8 players at maximum.
 - Joining the Discord is mandatory, and could result in a team’s disqualification if all players are not found, and do not mute the server since this is where the announcements occur.
 Free agents must join as well.
 - This is an environment where both the staff, and players will enjoy themselves, please respect each other.
-- When entering the Discord server, each player must private message the bot, “!verify [Player name]” names are case sensitive.
+- When entering the Discord server, each player must private message the bot, `!verify [Player name]` names are case sensitive.
 - Please make sure all of the team information is finalized.
 After registrations end, team modifications will not be allowed (players, team name, etc.).
 - Scheduling must be done 24 hours prior to the match, there must be mutual agreement between the teams, teams will be informed when reschedules will not be accepted.
 - If the captain is missing, or cannot be contacted, the rights of captain will be handed down to the co-captain, however if the co-captain can also not be found, that will be handed down to the 3rd member, and so on.